Cover bild

 4. Tools & Produkt-Updates (Konkretisierung: Software-Releases, neue Funktionen, UI-Änderungen)

-5. Automatisierung & Agenten (Konkretisierung: n8n/Zapier Workflows, Agent-Flows, APIs, Prozessautomatisierung)
+5. Automatisierung & Agenten (Konkretisierung: n8n/Zapier workflows, Agent-Flows, APIs, Prozessautomatisierung)

 7. News & Entwicklungen (Konkretisierung: Markt- & Strategie-News, Trends, allgemeine Einordnung)